Back to Arizona

 9. Include a disclosure, the receipt of which shall

-be separately acknowledged by the buyer or lessee, if a transfer of the sale,
+be separately acknowledged by the buyer or lessee, if a transfer of the sale

-lease or financing agreement contains any restrictions pursuant to the
+agreement contains any restrictions

-modification or transfer of the distributed energy generation system is subject
+party.
+If the modification or transfer of the distributed energy

-to review or approval by a third party, the agreement must identify the name,
+generation system is subject to review or approval by a third party, the

-address and telephone number of, and provide for updating any change in, the
+agreement must identify the name, address and telephone number of, and provide

-entity responsible for approving the modification or transfer.
+modification or transfer.

 10. Include a disclosure, the receipt of which shall